 Styling, Build & Connectivity

-The rear of the unit hosts a number of inputs/outputs owing to the multi-purpose nature of the BWT735.
+The rear of the unit hosts a number of inputs/outputs owing to the multi-purpose nature of the PWT530.
 There’s a single HDMI output; a LAN connection; Optical, stereo and Coaxial audio outs, a Scart socket; a composite video out with accompanying jacks, a USB input that can accommodate the optional Skype Camera/Mic plus a RF in and out for receiving Freeview HD and looping through to the aerial input of your TV.
+One connection it does lack, and we think should be included at this price point, is built-in Wi-Fi.
+Those that want to operate wirelessly will have to invest in an additional USB adapter (product code: DY-WL5) which retails for between £40 and £50.
+Poor show Panasonic for a box sold on the back of its Smart capabilities.

-The remote control is home to an wealth of buttons and might take you a while to get used to; again this is the nature of the beast bearing in mind all the functionalities available and not really a criticism.
+The remote control is home to a host of buttons and might take you a while to get used to; again this is the nature of the beast bearing in mind all the functionalities available and not really a criticism.
 The unit is actually pretty well thought out and most of the important features are easily accessed at the centre.
-A big plus, for us, are the 10 and 60 second skip buttons that make advert breaks a breeze to whizz through.
+A big plus, for us, are the 10 and 60 second skip buttons that make advert breaks a breeze to whizz through and there’s a handy Netflix shortcut key too.

 Menus and Setup

-The Network Menu allows you to check your current connectivity status and also, from here, you can instruct the DMR-PWT735EB as either a DLNA Client or Media Renderer.
-There’s also the new remote recording from phones, PCs and tablets function taken care of in here but that’s not quite ready for primetime yet.
-It’s not possible to set up your network connection in this area, which is odd, that’s taken care of in the Setup Menus accessed by selecting Others from the Main Menu.
-We have to say the GUI of the Panasonic Menus can be a bit off-putting and feels a little outdated and we’d encourage them looking at some streamlining here.
+The Network Menu allows you to check your current connectivity status and also, from here, you can instruct the DMR-PWT530EB as either a DLNA Client or Media Renderer.
+There’s also the new remote recording from phones, PCs and tablets function taken care of in here which we’ll look at later.
+It’s not possible to set up your network connection in this area, which is odd, that’s handled in the Setup Menus accessed by selecting Others from the Main Menu.
+We have to say the GUI of the Panasonic Menus can be a bit off-putting and feels a little outdated and we’d encourage them to look at some streamlining here.
 On the plus side, at least it’s possible to go direct to your recordings library from a single press on the remote control; that is, if you haven’t got a disc inserted when, instead, hitting the DIRECT NAVIGATOR button will start the disc playing.
 We’d have preferred to have both options available at all times, however.

 Freeview HD+ PVR